nebfield/snpQT/docs/user-guide/results.md

 One reason that this workflow can be helpful for users, is when you have completed the `snpQT` QC and population stratification, and you wish to upload your data to an external imputation server that uses a reference panel that is aligned in b38.
 Or you wish to convert your data to b38 for any other reason, in general.
 You can convert the genomic build of the available toy dataset aligned in b37 to b38, running the following line of code:

-`nextflow run main.nf -profile standard,conda --vcf data/toy.vcf --fam data/toy.fam --convert_build --input_build 37 --output_build 38 -resume --results convert_build_toy/`
+`nextflow run main.nf -profile standard,conda -params-file parameter.yaml --vcf data/toy.vcf --fam data/toy.fam --convert_build --input_build 37 --output_build 38 -resume --results convert_build_toy/`

 When this job is run successfully, you will see a new folder named `convert_build_toy/` which contains a `files/` subfolder where there are three binary filtered plink files (the .fam file contains updated phenotype information) compatible with the other `snpQT` workflows and a "unfiltered" .vcf.gz file for the users who prefer this format for other purposes.
 The filters include removing multi-allelic variants and keeping only autosomal and sex chromosomes.

 If your initial data are built on b38, you can also use this workflow to convert this genomic build to b37, which is the current supporting build for `snpQT`.
 You can achieve that by running the following line of code:

-`nextflow run main.nf -profile standard,conda --vcf covertBuild_toy/files/out.vcf --fam covertBuild_toy/converted.fam --convert_build --input_build 38 --output_build 37 -resume --results covertBuild2_toy/`
+`nextflow run main.nf -profile standard,conda -params-file parameter.yaml --vcf convert_build_toy/files/out.vcf --fam covertBuild_toy/converted.fam --convert_build --input_build 38 --output_build 37 -resume --results covertBuild2_toy/`

 !!!Tip
-	If you run two or more jobs using the same `-results results/` folder, then your previous results will be overwritten.
+	If you run two or more jobs using the same `--results results/` folder and same workflows, then your previous results will be overwritten.
 So, if you want to keep your results, make sure you change the name of the results folder each time you run `snpQT`.

 ## Main Quality Control - Population Stratification - GWAS

 Let's assume for a start that you want to perform Sample and Variant QC, check for outliers and finally get GWAS results without going through imputation.
-If you are not sure which threshold of each QC metric is appropriate for your dataset, it is a good practise to start with the suggested default thresholds and then maybe run multiple jobs playing around with different parameters.
-This way you can first inspect the plots and the distributions of each metric using default thresholds and then make a decision on whether you should change a parameter or not.
+If you are not sure which threshold of each QC metric is appropriate for your dataset, you can start with the suggested thresholds and then run multiple jobs playing around with different parameters.
+This way you can first inspect the plots and the distributions of each metric and then make a decision on whether you should change a parameter or not.
 Using the parameter `-resume` enables you to run multiple jobs fast using cached files (so skipping processes which are not affected by the new changes).
-It would also be a good practice to store your results in distinct folders, so that in case you are feeling playful in the future, trying multiple workflows or changing paramaters, you will be able to store these jobs in different folders.

 ** Toy dataset **

 The toy dataset does not contain sex chromosomes so to avoid `plink` producing an error when running a sex check using the `--check-sex` flag, it is important to add `--sexcheck false` as an extra parameter for this dataset.
 You can run the following command:

-`nextflow run main.nf -profile standard,conda --bed data/toy.bed --bim data/toy.bim --fam data/toy.fam --qc --gwas --pop_strat -resume --results results_toy/ --sexcheck false`
+`nextflow run main.nf -profile standard,conda -params-file parameter.yaml --bed data/toy.bed --bim data/toy.bim --fam data/toy.fam --qc --gwas --pop_strat -resume --results results_toy/ --sexcheck false`

 ** Amyotrophic Lateral Sclerosis (ALS) dataset **